android/gradle-recipes/README.md

 - From Kotlin-based `build.gradle.kts` files
 - From `buildSrc`

-The Master branch currently represents the state of AGP 4.1.
+The agp-7.0 branch currently represents the state of AGP 7.0.